 Junk Mobile Home or Junk Manufactured Home: A mobile home or a manufactured home in a condition which presents a substantial danger or hazard to public health, safety, or welfare because it is unused by the Owner; is uninhabited or uninhabitable as a result of deterioration , or decay or which subjects adjoining property to danger or damage by storm, soil erosion, or persons seeking temporary hideout or shelter in the Mobile Home or Manufactured home is deemed a Junk Mobile Home or Junk Manufactured Home and constitutes Rubbish.

 Discarded articles or materials: Discarded articles or materials, which include but are not limited to personal property such as bottles, glass, cans, scrap metal, used/worn out vehicle parts, rubber , disposable packages or containers, paper, cardboard, furniture, carpet, construction debris, appliances and any combination thereof, disposed of on the ground and not stored within a completely enclosed building or screened .
-Said articles and materials are not permitted to be stored in an abandoned or Junk Mobile Home, recreation vehicle or vehicle.
+Said articles and materials are not permitted to be stored in an abandoned or Junk Mobile Home, recreational vehicle or vehicle.

 SECTION 4